yugabyte/yugabyte-db/docs/content/latest/faq/product.md

 - [v1.3](https://blog.yugabyte.com/announcing-yugabyte-db-v1-3-with-enterprise-features-as-open-source/) in July 2019
 - [v2.0](https://blog.yugabyte.com/announcing-yugabyte-db-2-0-ga:-jepsen-tested,-high-performance-distributed-sql/ ) in September 2019

-Next major release is the v2.1 release in Fall 2019.
+The next major release is the v2.1 release in Fall 2019.

 ## Can I deploy Yugabyte DB to production?

-Yes, both Yugabyte DB APIs are production ready.
+Yes, both YugabyteDB APIs are production ready.
 [YCQL](https://blog.yugabyte.com/yugabyte-db-1-0-a-peek-under-the-hood/) achieved this status starting with v1.0 in May 2018.
 [YSQL](https://blog.yugabyte.com/announcing-yugabyte-db-2-0-ga:-jepsen-tested,-high-performance-distributed-sql/) achieved this status starting v2.0 in September 2019.

 ## Which companies are currently using Yugabyte DB in production?